ariksman/azure-notes/cosmosDb/sql_query.md

+# CosmosDb SQL API

-# How to query Azure cosmosDb with main document filtering
+## How to query Azure cosmosDb with main document filtering

 The source document is in following format:
 ``` Json